-Prospective students need to identify which staff member's research interest match theirs.
-This chart and the profiles below provide an overview of each staff member's core areas of research interest.
+Prospective students are responsible for finding a research supervisor whose research interest match theirs, and contacting them before or during the application process.
+This chart and the profiles below provide an overview of each faculty member's core areas of research interest.
 For more information about any faculty member, simply click on his/her name in the profiles to reach that member's research page.
 There you will find more details about his or her research, as well as contact information.

 Faculty member research profiles

 Akavia, Uri David, Assistant Professor

 uri [dot] david [dot] akavia [at] mcgill [dot] ca